einsy-dev/Snipgen/README.md

     In the context menu, select SnipGen: Parse.

     Step 4: Configure the Snippet
-    You will be prompted to enter a Name, Prefix, and Description for your snippet.
+    You will be prompted to enter a Name, Prefix*, and Description for your snippet.
     Fill in the required information to help you identify and use your snippet later.

+    *Prefix is a keywords that trigger the snippet.
+You can use a comma to separate multiple prefixes.